psoper1/WeatherApp/pseudocode.md

 # What endpoint are we using from the API?
 Are there query parameters to send over?
 Where do I put the API Key?
 # What happens when we enter new information for the second time?
 # When I click the button does it always automatically hide the bottom pane?
+# How do I create Bootstrap elements with Javascript?

 # HTML/CSS
 # Conditional rendering
 # When you first load page, the only thing you see is the input and the button